akka/akka/akka-docs/src/main/paradox/typed/logging.md

 Java
 :  @@snip [LoggingDocExamples.java](/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/LoggingDocExamples.java) { #withMdc }

-If you use the MDC API directly, be aware of that MDC is typically implemented with a `ThreadLocal` by the SLF4J backend.
+If you use the MDC API directly, be aware that MDC is typically implemented with a `ThreadLocal` by the SLF4J backend.
-Akka clears the MDC if logging is performed via the @scala[`log`]@java[`getLog`] of the `ActorContext` the MDC is cleared automatically after processing of current message has finished, but only if you accessed @scala[`log`]@java[`getLog`].
+Akka clears the MDC if logging is performed via the @scala[`log`]@java[`getLog`] of the `ActorContext` and it is cleared automatically after processing of current message has finished, but only if you accessed @scala[`log`]@java[`getLog`].
 The entire MDC is cleared, including attributes that you add yourself to the MDC.
 MDC is not cleared automatically if you use a `Logger` via `LoggerFactory` or not touch @scala[`log`]@java[`getLog`]